michal-h21/make4ht/README.md

 fontdir

 :  directory with MathJax font files.
-This option enables use of local fonts, which is usefull in Epub conversion, for example.
+This option enables use of local fonts, which is useful in the conversion to ePub, for example.
 The font directory should be sub-directory of the current directory.
 Only TeX font is supported at the moment.

 Example